Census 2021: Officials to ask 'what cereal do you consume'?

 J&K: Census exercise to begin from June 2020

-Questions related to census house number, predominant material of the floor, wall and roof of the census house, building number (municipal or local authority or census number).
+Questions related to the census house number, predominant material of the floor, wall and roof of the census house, building number (municipal or local authority or census number).

-The census will also include information on the head of the household belongs to a Scheduled Caste or Scheduled Tribe or Other category, ownership status of the census house, number of dwelling rooms.
+The census will also include information on the head of the household belongs to a Scheduled Caste or Scheduled Tribe or Other categories, ownership status of the census house, number of dwelling rooms.

 Shunning the old practices of pen and paper, the 2021 census will be conducted through a mobile phone application.